JGarza189/Cruzan.Lab-JosephG/README.md

   Grant materials (e.g., GRFP, other awards), previous submissions, supporting documents, and resources.

 - **graduate-school/**
-  Academic and professional development documents relevant to applying to Portland Sate University (Fall 2026).
+  Academic documents and information relating to applying to Portland Sate University (Fall 2026).

 - **literature/**
   Articles relevant to research, methods, and grant preparation.